ChenStormsout/Can_Polars_save_Polars/README.md

 Project repo for the course Sustainability in Computer and Data science 2024

 # RAPL
 Because side channels it is behind sudo.
 I just do `sudo chmod +r /sys/class/powercap/intel-rapl/intel-rapl:0/energy_u` to be able to access it.

+If you see negative energy results just add `max_energy_range_uj` value to it.
+In the benchmark results included this is `65532610987`.

 # How to download the dataset
 Run <code>./download_data.sh</code> from the repository root.
 A download should start and a <code>nyc_parking_violations_2022.parquet</code> file should appear in your directory.